About

 DNS + Michi (lovely version of Michael in German) = dnsmichi

-Starting the next generation monitoring development, I decided to hop on a new adventure toward NETWAYS and Nuremberg.
-From May 2009 til March 2020, I was a maintainer of an OSS monitoring project.
-2018 kicked off my career as Git and GitLab trainer, and I have been educating users with modern development workflows and the importance of CI/CD and DevSecOps.
+Starting the next generation monitoring development, I decided to hop on a new adventure and moved from Vienna, Austria to NETWAYS and Nuremberg, Germany.
+From May 2009 until March 2020, I was a maintainer, community builder, backend engineer, social media advocate, support enthusiast, and public speaker of an OSS monitoring project.
+2018 kicked off my career as Git and GitLab trainer, and I have been educating customers with modern development workflows and the importance of CI/CD and DevSecOps.

 Everyone in the OSS monitoring community recognizes dnsmichi, no nick name change.